The-Animonculory/AVO-AE/Adding mods to AVO.md

 # Adding mods to AVO

+**NO SUPPORT IS PROVIDED FOR ANY MODIFICATIONS THAT YOU UNDERTAKE.
+BY UNDERTAKING ANY MODIFICATIONS YOU VOID ALL SUPPORT BOTH ON GITHUB AND IN THE ANIMONCULORY SERVER.**

 ## Disclaimer

 No modifications are supported as we cannot track down what everyone has done.
 If you have modified your list, you void your support and bug reporting.

 ## Things to Know Before Modifying

-AVO uses **Skyrim version 1.6.353**.
+AVO uses **Skyrim version 1.6.640/659**.
 This means that **you need to use plugins that are made for Skyrim version 1.6.6xx**.
-If your desired plugin does not exist for 1.6.353 (commonly referred to as AE) then you cannot use it.
+If your desired plugin does not exist for 1.6.640/659 (commonly referred to as AE) then you cannot use it.

 AVO is `method` patched which means that you can, within reason, remove or change near enough anything.
 No modgroups are included as they can complicate matters for newer modders.